csinparallel/pdc-assignments/Boids/README.md

 You need to have studied some examples from OpenMP to be able to apply them to this situation.
 One reference is the [PDC for Beginners book, chapter 1](https://www.learnpdc.org/PDCBeginners2e/1-sharedMemory/toctree.html), where you can see some OpenMP examples in action.

+Another is the full set of pattern examples in [Chapter 2 of the Intermediate PDC book](https://www.learnpdc.org/IntermediatePDC/index.html).

 To consider the scalability of your parallel solution, you might want to read about how this is determined in PDC programs by reading [PDC for Beginners book, chapter 0, section 3](https://www.learnpdc.org/PDCBeginners2e/0-introduction/3.performance.html).

+To consider the scalability of your parallel solution, you might want to read about how this is determined in PDC programs by reading [PDC for Beginners book, chapter 0, section 3](https://www.learnpdc.org/PDCBeginners2e/0-introduction/3.performance.html).

+To complete an OpenACC version for the GPU, you should study and practice the code examples in Chapters 7 and 8 of [the Intermediate PDC book](https://www.learnpdc.org/IntermediatePDC/index.html).
+It is also helpful to consider the CUDA GPU Programming model described in [Chapter 4, section 2 of the PDC for Beginners book](https://www.learnpdc.org/PDCBeginners2e/4-cuda/2-cuda-model-dim3.html).
+The OpenACC compiler creates CUDA code, and the programming model of 1 thread per array data element computation applies here.